How to Conduct a Coaxial Motor Test?

 Step 1: Electrical Testing

-The first step in testing a coaxial motor involves measuring electrical parameters.
-Connect the multimeter to assess voltage and current.
-Check if the values align with the motor specifications.
-Any discrepancies might indicate potential issues in the wiring or the motor itself.
+The initial phase of testing a coaxial motor is to measure electrical parameters.
+Use the multimeter to evaluate voltage and current.
+Ensure the readings conform to the motor specifications.
+Any unusual values could indicate possible issues within the wiring or the motor itself.

 Step 2: Functional Testing